 Assessment is carried out by a variety of methods including project work, photo essays and written production papers.

 UK Honours degree or equivalent, in Literature, Fine Art, Media or a related discipline.

-Students with degrees in other subjects will also be considered, as will those with relevant professional or creative experience.
 To be considered, you are asked to submit the following documents as part of your application: